NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 South America's vibrant giant — digital nomad visa, tropical lifestyle, and affordable living in the world's 5th-largest country Digital Nomad Visa — Low Entry Bar, 50–70% Cheaper Than the US or Europe, 7,491 km of Tropical Coastline are among the top reasons expats choose Brazil.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Brazil straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Brazil — straight to your inbox.